 Camping mats – However good your sleeping bag is, it’s important to have another layer between yourself and the cold ground.
 So it’s a good idea to invest in a good double camping mat.

-Take a look at out full range of camping sleeping mats.
+Browse our full range of camping sleeping mats.

 Airbed – For ultimate comfort, a double airbed is a great way to guarantee a good night’s sleep – provided you have the room.
-Something like the Vango Hi Rise Double Flocked Airbed is a great choice as it comes with an inflatable headboard for even more comfort.

 See our full range of airbeds.